Table of Contents

 Features: Liquid form, consistent heat, tangy flavor.

-Advantages: Easy to use, adds moisture and flavor.
+Advantages: Easy to measure and incorporate into liquids.

 Chili Powder